rencire/ts-lib-starter/README.md

 # typescript lib starter

-A starter typescript library project with focus on packaging code for ES modules on browser and NodeJS.
+An opinionated typescript starter project with focus on packaging modern code for ES modules on Browser and NodeJS runtimes.

+- Transpiles Typescript source to ES2018 files.
+- Specifyes `type: "module"` in `package.json` to assume all `.js` files are using ES modules.
+  - Can still write `commonjs` files via `.cjs` file extension.
+  - See [docs](https://nodejs.org/docs/latest-v12.x/api/esm.html#esm_code_package_json_code_code_type_code_field) for more info.
+- Output a type declaration file to `lib/main.d.ts`.

 ## Prerequisites